NikolaiRadke/Nokolino_pcb/README.md

     |   Old software for old 2018 kits.
     ├── Nokolino_V30/
     |   The sketch for the JQ6500 module.
-    └── Nokolino_V31/
+    ├── Nokolino_V31/
-        The sketch for the JQ8400 module.
+    |   The sketch for the JQ8400 module.
+    └── Nokolino_V32/
+        The sketch for the DFPlayer module.
 ```
 ### Let's get started!